HostMonster Web Hosting Help

-ICANN, the organization tasked by the government with managing domain names, requires contact information for every domain owners to be publicly listed in a Whois database.
-This makes it easy for anyone to find and contact the owner of a domain name.
-Whois lists information such as phone numbers, emails, and home addresses.
+ICANN, the organization tasked by the government with managing domain names, requires contact information for every domain owner to be publicly listed in the WHOIS database.
+This makes it easy for the public to find and contact the owner of a domain, and it also makes domain owners vulnerable to unwanted solicitation.

 Domain Privacy protects you from:

 - Identity theft.

 - Competitors being able to look up which domains you own.

 Not all domain extensions (TLDs) are allowed to have a private WHOIS.
 Each Registry sets its own rules regarding this.
 Most ccTLD's (country code top level domains) do not actually allow WHOIS protection.

 In March 2005, the National Telecommunications and Information Administration (NTIA) said that all owners of .us domains will not have the option of keeping their information private, and that information must be made public.

 You may visit the following pages to see more information about all the registration services we offer for your domain type.

 How to Enable Domain Privacy